-For example, the annual premium for a 30 years long policy will likely be higher than annual premium for a 10 year policy.
-Permanent policies such as whole life insurance and universal life insurance end up paying higher Texas life insurance rates.
+For example, the annual premium for a 30-year term policy will likely be higher than the annual premium for a 10-year policy.
+Permanent policies such as whole life insurance and universal life insurance are more expensive than term policies with the same coverage amounts.

-A 31-year old Houston woman weighing 131 pounds and having a height of 5’2” would be able to get $900,000 of Texas whole life insurance coverage for a premium of about $1,005 a year.
+A 31-year-old Houston woman weighing 131 pounds and having a height of 5’2” would be able to get $900,000 of whole life insurance coverage at a cost of about $1,005 a year.

-Although it is pretty rare that an insurance company has to declare bankruptcy, however in any such extreme case, the Texas Life, Accident, Health & Hospital Service Insurance Guaranty Association, Texas offers an alternative plan for policy owners and beneficiaries.
+Although an insurance company rarely has to declare bAlthough an insurance company rarely has to declare bankruptcyankruptcy, the Texas Life, Accident, Health & Hospital Service Insurance Guaranty Association offers protection for policy owners and beneficiaries.

 The Guaranty Association protects life insurance owners for up to $300,000 of death claims and up to $100,000 in lost cash surrender value in the event of an insurance company going bankrupt.
 These limits are set irrespective of the size and the number of policies.